Non-stationary Spatio-Temporal Modeling Using the Stochastic Advection-Diffusion Equation: Modeling spatial-temporal data

 This means that if we have constant coefficients, there are in total 11 parameters controlling the stochastic advection-diffusion-reaction.
 If we need spatially varying coefficients, we expand all 10 functions in spline function bases.
 Specifically, in this paper, we use three 2nd-order B-spline basis functions covering each spatial dimension.
 Then, combine using tensor product splines as

-where $B_{x,i}(x)$ and $B_{y,j}(y)$ are the 2nd-order B-spline basis functions in the $x$ and $y$ directions, respectively.
+where $B_{x,i}(x)$ and $B_{y,j}(y)$ are the 2nd-order B-spline basis functions in the $x$- and $y$-directions, respectively.
 A visualization of the B-spline basis functions is shown in Figure~\ref{fig:bspline}.
 This is similar to the approach taken by \citet{fuglstad_does_2015} and \citet{berild_spatially_2023} on the Whittle-Matérn SPDE.
 This gives in total 90 coefficients for the basis functions, and thus 91 parameters including $\log(\tau)$.
 In general, one could use an arbitrary number of B-spline basis functions in each dimension at the cost of increased computation time.
 We refer readers to \citet[Appendix A.3]{berild_spatially_2023} for a detailed description of the construction of 1D clamped B-splines.

+In this paper, we use numerical simulations that are fully observed in space and time, and we have repeated realizations by considering numerical simulations from different time segments.
+For spatial non-stationarity, the work by \citet{berild_spatially_2023} indicates that dense observations and multiple realizations are necessary when estimating so flexible models without penalties on the parameters.
+As demonstrated in \citet{fuglstad_does_2015,fuglstad2019constructing}, one can add penalities or priors on the latent coefficients so that the model prefers the simpler stationary model and use sparsely observed data, but it is challenging to choose the penalization hyperparameters.
+Further work is needed for guidelines using flexible covariance structures in SPDE models.

 We denote the parameter vector as $\boldsymbol{\theta}$, and the vector contains $\log(\tau)$ and all coefficients of basis functions.
 When $\boldsymbol{\theta}$ is known, all functions are known, and the stochastic advection-diffusion-reaction is fully specified.
-Before we state the full hierarchical model and discuss computations, we discretize the stochastic advection-diffusion-reaction model in space and time.
+We first discretize the stochastic advection-diffusion-reaction model in space and time, then state the full hierarchical model and discuss computations.